strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 published: false
 ---

 The last month in summer started with an exiting news that [LoopBack won the "Best in API Middleware award"](https://strongloop.com/strongblog/loopback-2019-api-award-api-middleware/)🎉, which is a great recognition of our team's achievement and effort.
-A highlight of what's been done in August: The implementation of  `InclusionResolver` has made a significant progress in the Inclusion epic.
-A new epic to simplify building REST APIs is started with some pre-work and spike.
-We contributed a LoopBack stack for Kabanero/Appsody to enable cloud native development experience.
-The first version of `@loopback/authorization` was released for users to try.
+A highlight of what's been done in August:

+- The implementation of InclusionResolver has made significant progress in the Inclusion epic.
+- A new epic to simplify building REST APIs is started with some pre-work and spike.
+- We contributed a LoopBack stack for Kabanero/Appsody to enable cloud native development experience.
+- The first version of @loopback/authorization was released for users to try.

 You can read more to learn the new features in details.